7 Lucius Street

 Friday 02 February 2018 – Sunday 23 December 2018

+The programme is developed and delivered by our Network Manager.
 The Network Manager reports to an elected steering group.
 The Visual Arts South West steering group is set out to reflect the geographic spread and diversity of practice within the region and is comprised of 3 groups representing the following sectors:

-1. New Portfolio Organisations (NPO’s)
+1. National Portfolio Organisations (NPOs)

 2. Independent artists and Curators